NYTimes Academic Pass

 When registering for the academic passes, students will be asked to provide their anticipated graduation date.
 Students will not have to re-authenticate for their pass until that date.

-For faculty/staff, once you have followed the steps for first-time users and activated the NYTimes Academic Pass, it should allow you full access for 52 weeks (364 days) with no further action on your part.
+For faculty/staff, once you have followed the steps for first-time users and activated the NYTimes Academic Pass, it should allow you full access all semester with no further action on your part.
 However, if for any reason while on NYTimes.com you are served the message that you are reaching the limit of free articles on the site, do the following:

 Get started at NYTimes.com/Pass from a smartphone, iPad, tablet or desktop's web-browser and complete the instructions for a new account or to link an existing non-paying NYTimes.com account that has your earlham.edu email as the username.